 PTE is also very social!
 You can add friends to the app.
 Then, you and those friends can share recipes (I’d love to be your friend and share!
 My username is kathyowensrowland).
 There are Facebook groups, Pinterest boards, and lots of Insta photos.

 Next Step: Sign up for the Free Trial

-Click here and sign up to try Plan to Eat for free for 30 days.
-Around Black Friday they have a yearly sale on the yearlong membership fee, but full price is very reasonable ($3.25 per month!)
+Click here and sign up to try Plan to Eat for free for 30 days – the best recipe organizer app (in my opinion!).
+Around Black Friday, they have a yearly sale on the yearlong membership fee, but the full price is very reasonable ($3.25 per month!)

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.